Whether you are looking for games consoles or gardening tools there is sure to be a broad range of items to buy at highly discounted prices.

-But what rights do you have when shopping online?
+But what are your rights when shopping online?
 Can you get a refund or exchange if you purchased an item before the sales that is now much cheaper in price?

-With the rise in international online shopping, what can you do if you receive the wrong item from a purchase you made from a company overseas?
+What can you do if you buy something from a company overseas and receive the wrong item?
 Do you really have to pay expensive customs fees on a great deal from abroad?

 What if an item I purchased before the Black Friday sales is now at a cheaper price?